AviatrixSystems/Docs/HowTos/AWS_NetworkLoadBalancer_Onsite_And_In_Cloud.rst

 And, routing traffic between the cloud and on-premise is critical to higher level services such as load balancing.
 Imagine that you have centrally located your AD server in the cloud.
 You might also like to place a replica in the corporate offices for redundancy and performance.
 Ideally, traffic could be load balanced between the two locations providing a fault-tolerant, faster experience for the user.

 Until recently, this task would have been impossible with AWS' built-in load balancers.

-Howver, AWS recently released the `Network Load Balancer <http://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html>`_ that attempts to make it possible.
-However, using the NLB will only work if you have DirectConnect between the remote site and the AWS region.
+AWS recently released the `Network Load Balancer <http://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html>`_ that made this possible by adding the ability to specify IP address as a load balancer target, in addition to instances.
+However, using the NLB to forward traffic to a target IP address will only work if you have DirectConnect between the remote site and the AWS region.
+An IPSEC tunnel built between AWS VGW and on-prem site does not work since in this case traffic is always initiated from the VPC.
 So, for most users this doesn't help.

-Aviatrix solves this for everyone including AWS customers without DirectConnect.
+Aviatrix solves this for AWS customers without DirectConnect.
 In this document, we will demonstrate how to go from an empty AWS VPC and a hypervisor at a remote site to a working demo that balances web traffic between the two sites.

 Demonstration
 =============